artambdev/tomeshack/README.md

 ### Accessibility
 All pages on the site are checked with the WAVE Website Accessibility Evaluation Tool, and none show any errors.
 See each page below:

-### Performance
-Google Chrome's Lighthouse feature was used to check every page for performance issues, and each returned a high score in all categories.
-See each page's result below: